HaiziIzzudin/ffmpeg-parallel/README.md

 This is a Python script where ffmpeg will split inputted video into 2 parts, and encode it to their own cpu affinity SIMULTANEOUSLY to utilize CPU 100%

 ## REQUIREMENT / DEPENDENCIES
 - ffmpeg 5.2, MUST accessible thru PATH.
-(Automated installation within this script will be added later on version 3.5, hopefully)
+(Automated installation within this script will be added later on version 4, hopefully)
 - python, MUST accessible in PATH
+- pip
-- If you going to use Windows, please install PowerShell version 6 or above.
+- Windows only: Please install PowerShell version 6 or above.

 ## IMPORTANT NOTE
 This script has been tailored for me and my machine.
 That's why I provide in script mode, not executable mode.
 Since this script is editable and open source, go ahead and change some of the parameters inside the script to match what's spec on your machine.